 Whether you realize it or not, London shaped your destiny.
 There’s hardly a quarter of the globe that it hasn’t changed.
 The United States was founded in reaction to London’s edicts.
 Australia was first peopled with London’s criminals.
 Modern Canada, South Africa, and New Zealand were cultivated from London.
 India’s course was irrevocably changed by the aspirations of London businessmen, as were the lives of millions of Africans who were shipped around the world while Londoners lined their pockets with profits.
-You’re holding proof in your hands of London’s pull: that you bought this book, written in English somewhere other than in England, is evidence of London’s reach across time and distance.
+Even the fact that you're reading this in English—though it was written somewhere other than in England—is evidence of London’s reach across time and distance.
 And its dominion continues to this day: London is the world’s most popular destination for foreign tourists.

 The old always sits alongside the new here — nowhere more so than at Wren's great baroque dome of St. Paul's Cathedral, framed by 21st-century skyscrapers — and London is rightly famed for its museums and galleries.
 Prized collections, ancient and contemporary — from Bloomsbury's British Museum to the South Bank's Tate Modern — share top billing with small spaces such as the Sir John Soane's Museum that could only exist in this city.
 Ride the London Eye observation wheel to get to grips with the city's layout.

 The variety of shopping districts can be bewildering, even for a regular visitor.
 Knightsbridge and Chelsea have the chi-chi boutiques, Mayfair the finest men's tailors, and the latest in street-style springs up from Shoreditch and the East End.
 This is a city with something for every taste or budget, and best buys remain collectibles, vintage fashions, and accessories.
 Street markets as diverse as Columbia Road (flowers and niche design) and Portobello (antiques, secondhand goods, and fashions) are experiencing a mini-renaissance.